JosephWildey/SixSigmaTesting/README.md

 Once all that has concluded, it will run a 1-Way ANOVA test and return the f-value and p-value.
 It does not perform a check at this level.

 I wrote this script quickly. and if I have time I will improve its functionality.

+In its current form, I do not recommend running the K^2 test and 1-Way ANOVA test.
+It executes, but returns an error under the result from the 1-Way ANOVA.